anntnzrb/eyesight/memory-bank/progress.md

 # Progress

 This file tracks the project's progress using a task list format.
-2025-05-06 02:15:31 - Session concluded.
-All Memory Bank files reviewed and updated.
+2025-05-06 02:52:42 - Fixed type error in eyesight/config/settings.py.
 Log of updates made.

 *